pennyether/contracts/README.md

 - `git clone` this repo, and `cd` into it
 - Install dependencies: `npm install`.
 - Run: `./scripts/compile.js` - this compiles all contracts and creates artifacts (abis, etc) in the `/build/contracts` folder.
+- Fire up `Gananche`.
+If you don't have it: `npm install -g ganache-cli` then `ganache-cli`
 - To run a test: `./scripts/test.js tests/Comptroller.js`
 - To run all tests: `./scripts/test.js all` (this will run _a lot_ of tests!)

 <div style='border: 1px solid gray; padding: 10px; background: #FFFFFA; border-radius: 5px;'>
-If you receive an error that Web3 couldn't connect, make sure you have `testrpc` or `ganache` running on `localhost:8545`
+If you receive an error that Web3 couldn't connect, make sure you have `testrpc` or `ganache` running on `localhost:8545`.
+If you do not have Ganache, do: `npm install -g ganache-cli` then `ganache-cli`.
 </div>

 ## Contract Architecture